 - 1. A general introduction to the proposed development: a discussion of the vision and purpose of the proposal. - 2.
-A master site plan addressing: - a) building placement and setbacks; - b) building height and general architectural appearance; - c) parking and public lighting; - d) landscaping for visual appearance and/or mitigating measures; - e) agriculture boundary design guidelines; and

-f) anticipated phasing.

-3. A summary of the Applicant's community consultation and results.

-4. Technical issues identified by the County that are necessary to determine the
+A master site plan addressing: - a) building placement and setbacks; - b) building height and general architectural appearance; - c) parking and public lighting; - d) landscaping for visual appearance and/or mitigating measures; - e) agriculture boundary design guidelines; and - f) anticipated phasing. - 3.
+A summary of the Applicant's community consultation and results. - 4.
+Technical issues identified by the County that are necessary to determine the

 project's viability and offsite impacts.

+project's viability and offsite impacts.

 Special Planning Area Requirements shall apply to any proposed local plan within an applicable Special Planning Area

 Requirements Special Planning Area #1

 a) protection of scenic views;

 b) development should complement the landscape characteristics;

 c) no impacts on highway functionality;

 d) sensitive building height, massing and architectural details;

 e) open landscapes abutting the highway right-of-way;

-f) noise and light attenuation and/or buffering;
+f) noise and light attenuation and/or buffering; and

 g) all signage must be unlit.

 Special Planning Area #2

 a) attention to site design and building envelope;

 b) visual separation and sound attenuation;

-c) acknowledgment of existing land uses and community characteristics within the City of Calgary;
+c) acknowledgment of existing land uses and community characteristics within the City of Calgary; and

 d) demonstration that City of Calgary residents have been involved in planning stage while preparing local plan.

 Special Planning Area #3

 a) maintenance of drinking water quality and supply in the Bow and Elbow River;

 b) consideration of fish and wildlife;

-b) limited vegetation cover;
+c) preservation of vegetation cover and significant environmental areas;

-c) floodway and flood fringe considerations;
+d) floodway and flood fringe considerations;

-d) slope stability; and
+e) slope stability; and

-e) consideration of river access.
+f) consideration of river access.